playfulprogramming/playfulprogramming/content/blog/react-refs-complete-story/index.md

   const elRef = React.useRef();

   React.useEffect(() => {
-    console.log(elRef);
+    if (!elRef.current) return;
-    // The following line will throw an error:
+    // If the early return was not present, this line would throw an error:
     // "Cannot read property 'style' of undefined" elRef.current.style.background = 'lightblue';
   }, [elRef])